exasim-project/NeoN/doc/finiteVolume/cellCentred/boundaryConditions.rst

         );
     }

-As the ``BoundaryFields`` class stores all data in a contiguous array, the boundary condition must only update the data in the range of the boundary specified by the `start_` and `end_` index.
+As the ``BoundaryData`` class stores all data in a contiguous array, the boundary condition must only update the data in the range of the boundary specified by the `start_` and `end_` index.
 In the above simple boundary condition, the kernel only sets the values to a uniform/fixed value.
 The ``value`` field stores the current value of the boundary condition that is used by the explicit operators and the ``refValue`` stores the value of the boundary condition that is used by the implicit operators.

 Currently, the following boundary conditions are implemented for volField for scalar:
 - fixedValue